Metal Fabrication M&A Industry Update

 Looking for a more in-depth analysis of M&A activity in the metals market?

 If you are interested in discussing the current state of M&A within the metals industry and how it may impact your future strategic planning, please contact us using the form provided below.
 We welcome the opportunity to learn how we can assist you in navigating today’s M&A climate and help you maximize your strategic objectives.
-BGL’s Metals and Metal Processing team, led by Vincent J. Pappalardo, leverages an extensive network of relationships with sector’s most acquisitive strategic buyers to help our clients maximize the value of their transaction.
+BGL’s Metals & Advanced Metals Manufacturing team, led by Vincent J. Pappalardo, leverages an extensive network of relationships with sector’s most acquisitive strategic buyers to help our clients maximize the value of their transaction.